-Below is the detailed explanation about how MProfit handles capital gain calculations.
+Below is a detailed explanation about how MProfit handles these capital gains calculations.